adrian-d-hidalgo/nestjs-mcp-server/.handbook/PACKAGE_VERSIONING.md

 # Package Versioning Guidelines <!-- omit in toc -->

+> For all Git branching and pull request rules, see GIT_GUIDELINES.md.
+This document focuses exclusively on versioning, tagging, and publishing policies.

 This document describes the versioning policy and release process for all packages in the MCP Server NestJS module library.
 Its objective is to ensure clear, progressive, and predictable versioning for all releases, maintain compatibility with the @modelcontextprotocol/sdk, and provide guidance for stable and pre-release workflows.
 Use this guide to understand how to version, tag, and publish packages in this project.

 ## Table of Contents <!-- omit in toc -->